ktorio/ktor-documentation/topics/server-typed-auth.md

 ## Allow anonymous callers {id="anonymous"}

-Use `orAnonymous()` to build a scheme that serves callers without credentials.
+Use the `orAnonymous()` function to build a scheme that serves callers without credentials.
 A request without credentials gets the principal your block returns.
 A request with invalid credentials still fails.

 The result is a scheme whose principal type is a common supertype of the two: